• Skip to primary navigation

 FromToByCost

-Bus stop near the Thai/Lao borderThai bordertuktuk50THB per person
+Bus stop near the Thai/Lao borderThai bordertuk-tuk50THB per person

-Thai borderLao border bus20THB per person
+Thai borderLao border bus25–30THB per person

-Lao borderHuay Xai city centertuktuk100THB per person
+Lao borderHuay Xai city centertuk-tuk100THB per person

-From Chiang Rai bus station, take the local bus to Chiang Khong.
-This bus leaves every hour and is colored red.
-If you are unsure about which bus to take, don’t be afraid to ask for help from other people waiting at the bus station, pretty much all Thai are happy to help!
+If you are unsure about which bus to take, don't be afraid to ask for help from other people waiting at the bus station, pretty much all Thais are happy to help!

 Inside a Thai bus near Chiang Rai